 FRA supports passenger and freight railroading through a variety of competitive grant, dedicated grant, and loan programs to develop safety improvements, relieve congestion, and encourage the expansion and upgrade of passenger and freight rail infrastructure and services.
 FRA also provides training and technical assistance to grantees and stakeholders.

 A Federal Railroad Administration (FRA) sponsored voluntary confidential program allowing railroad carriers and their employees to report close calls.
 The program provides a safe environment for employees to report unsafe events and conditions.
 Employees receive protection from discipline and FRA enforcement.
 Railroads also receive protection from FRA enforcement for events reported within C3RS.

 Distributes de-identified reports on safety trends and corrective actions to participating organizations and FRA

 Tracks carrier reports on corrective actions to measure system impact on safety

 Evaluates and identifies ways to improve reporting system effectiveness

-Original demonstration project began in 2007; currently five operational sites
+Original demonstration project began in 2007; currently seven operational sites

 Accepting new sites